Comparison

 Best AAC apps available on Android

 Talkr AAC was built to work on both Android and iOS from day one.
 The app uses a picture-board system where you tap images to hear words and build sentences.
 It includes 3,400+ built-in illustrations, works completely offline, and syncs across devices if you use it on multiple platforms.
-The free tier gives you 10 boards and 100 words with no expiration.
+Families can set it up themselves in an evening, on the phone or tablet they already have.
 It was designed by a parent of a non-verbal child, with a focus on simplicity over complexity.

 Avaz AAC is available on both platforms and offers a well-structured vocabulary system with over 40,000 symbols.
 It follows a subscription model with a limited free version.
 The app is research-backed and used by speech therapists worldwide.